mumitprottoy/techforingPMS/README.md

 # Project Management System API

+This is a Project Management System (PMS) that allows teams to collaborate on projects.
+It provides API to manage users, projects, tasks, and comments.
+The API will be consumed by the front-end web application and mobile application.

-This project is a Django-based REST API for a project management system, developed using Django and Django REST Framework.
+This is developed using Django and Django REST Framework.
 It includes endpoints for user authentication, projects, tasks, and comments.
-The project uses SQLite as the database and runs locally on `localhost:8000`.
+The project uses SQLite as the database and runs locally on `localhost:8000` or `127.0.0.1:8000`.

 ## Prerequisites